This post may contain affiliate links.

 Image Credit: Deposit Photos

 Don’t assume you’ll find water when you need it—water supplies can quickly become contaminated or be cut off when disaster strikes.
-Keep enough water in stock to last for at least two weeks, and consider investing in water purification methods like filters, tablets, or a portable purifier.
+Keep enough water on hand to last at least two weeks, and consider investing in water purification methods such as filters, tablets, or a portable purifier.

 4. Overlooking Medical Supplies